TITLE 92: TRANSPORTATION

 vi) highway markings;

-vii) how to respond to emergency vehicles, including Scott's Law and how to interact with law enforcement;
+vii) how to respond to emergency vehicles, including Scott's Law and instruction concerning law enforcement procedures for traffic stops, including a demonstration of the proper actions to be taken during a traffic stop and appropriate interactions with law enforcement;

 viii) distracted driving, including, but not limited to, cell phone use, texting, eating;

 ix) GDL laws, including nighttime driving restrictions and passenger limitations;